commercialhaskell/stack/doc/topics/stack_yaml_vs_cabal_package_file.md

 snapshot provided by Stackage.
 For example, if you go to the page
 <https://www.stackage.org/lts-23.24>, you will see a list of 3,212 packages at
 specific version numbers.
-When you then specify `snapshot: lts-23.24` or, alternatively, `resolver: lts-23.24`, you're telling Stack to use those package versions in resolving dependencies down to specific versions of packages.
+When you then specify `snapshot: lts-23.24` or, alternatively, `resolver: lts-23.24`, you are telling Stack to use those package versions in resolving dependencies down to specific versions of packages.

-Sometimes a snapshot doesn't have all of the packages that you want.
+Sometimes a snapshot does not have all of the packages that you want.
 Or you want a different version of a package.
 Or you want to work on a local modification of a package.
 In all of those cases, you can add more configuration data to your `stack.yaml` file to override the values it received from your [`snapshot`](../configure/yaml/project.md#snapshot) or [`resolver`](../configure/yaml/project.md#resolver) setting.
 At the end of the day, each of your projects will end up with some way of resolving a package name